abdoitman/Contest-API/README.md

 # Contest-API
-This repo containts the API responsible for recieving the server submissions, evaluating, and storing scores from the **[Tetris Competition](https://github.com/abdoitman/Tetris-Competition)**.
+This repository containts the API responsible for recieving the server submissions, evaluating, and storing scores from the **[Tetris Competition](https://github.com/abdoitman/Tetris-Competition)**.